joelamaya19/SVG-Logo-Maker/README.md

 ## Walkthrough Video

-For a demonstration of the application's functionality, please refer to the video linked here: (walkthrough video coming soon).
+For a demonstration of the application's functionality, please refer to the video linked here: [Link to walkthrough video](https://drive.google.com/file/d/1DxVXmc3KDx16wPNji2oUBH2SICc7mHIc/preview).

 ## Dependencies